axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/footer-small/README.md

 ### activelanguage

-A string representing the language that should be highlighted in the footer.
+A string representing the key of the language that should be highlighted in the footer.
 Equivalent to the value of a `text` property in an item of the `languageitems` attribute.